Go to

 deC: and that this decomposition makes other dangerous components

 [ww.
 It is the Laser application that causes the crystal to degenerate into new and different unknown chemicals.
-Laser interests apparently do not study this.]
+Laser interests claim they do not know about this.]

 deC: All these materials are absorbed in the body,

 [ww.
 Colors in other organs has been reported.
 But "absorption"?
 In the tattoo wound, cells phagocytose foreign bodies when encountered and remain in place.
 This isolates pigment crystals from interacting with the body.
-The claim of being absorbed is not a good description.
+The claim of being absorbed is not accurate.

 deC: they are drained through the lymph nodes.